socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 Expand golden baselines, dataset coverage, and benchmarking, supporting every other workstream.

-**Queued, deferred to post-v3.7**: WS6.8 — independently audit pre-existing golden baselines for mathematical correctness (not just regression-stability).
-See the WS6 roadmap doc for why and how.
+**WS6.8** (independently audit every algorithm's correctness, not just self-consistency) and **WS6.9** (close the CLI kernel coverage gaps WS6.8's audit found) are both done (2026-09-25) — all ten kernel families independently verified across directed/undirected, weighted/unweighted, and isolates/disconnection, with several real bugs found and fixed along the way.
+See the WS6 roadmap doc for the full per-kernel status and bug list.

 ---